-This booklet should serve as a primer for County officials and other interested parties on the basic bond rules governing Counties in New York State and the proper functions of bond counsel.
+This booklet should serve as a primer for Fire District officials and other interested parties on the basic bond rules governing Fire Districts in New York State and the proper functions of bond counsel.
+It does not cover village or city borrowings for their own municipal fire departments.
+See our primer for those units of government for such financings.